 Double stops are where you use two strings together.
 This is a very common type of guitar lick in the blues.
-Which is the style of music that AC/DC derive from.
+This is the style of music that AC/DC derives from.
 Angus Young uses this technique very well in his solos.
 Here is an example.

 5.)
 Master vibrato.

 Here is a tricky one.
 You need to grab the note with your finger (doesn’t matter which one) everyone’s a bit different, and vibrate the string up and down.
 This gives the note a vocal-like effect.
 As if your actually singing with the guitar.
 Much like a singer’s, vocal cords vibrate.

 6.)
 Think rhythm.

 I know it sounds weird but it’s true.
 You need to think of rhythmic style solos.
 If you listen to Angus Young, this is how he plays.
 On some songs, he might be buzzing like a bee, but on songs like Shook Me All Night Long, Back in Black, Let There Be Rock, Highway To Hell, Dirty Deeds, and countless others, he has more of a rhythm to the solo.

 This comes from being creative with linking guitar licks together like a chain.
 Now whether he does this consciously or unconsciously it doesn’t matter, he creates a rhythm with his solos.
 Which makes him one of the best at what he does because of it.

 So there you have it.
 Six things that Angus uses in his guitar playing and if you want to learn how to play guitar like Angus Young, I highly recommend you master them.
 Of course, there are many more things he does, but this should be enough to get you started.